Yes, America's Anchorman is away and this is your undocumented anchorman starting the week on the EIB network.

 It was the same thing with the Social Security.

-They use it as an income stream and they're doing the same thing with this.
+They use it as an income stream, and they're doing the same thing with this.

-Well, it's it's about two things, Sandy.
+Well, it's about two things, Sandy.

 Now, whatever they call it.